camsb/UCSBHyperLoop/README.md

 1. Download the Github application (https://desktop.github.com/) and make sure to that the Git Shell application is installed as well.
 2. You'll need the Git Shell since Windows does not have git command line tools natively installed.

-## Downloading LPCOpen
+## Setting Up LPCXpresso with LPCOpen
 1. Follow this link (http://www.lpcware.com/lpcopen).
 2. Click "Click here to go to the LPCOpen product family download page".
 3. LPCOpen v2.xx for LPC40xx family devices.
 4. Under the latest available table, click the v2.10 download link for LPCXpresso v7.0.2_102.
-5. Move "lpcopen_2_10_lpcxpresso_ea_devkit_4088" zip folder to somewhere other than your Downloads folder.
+5. Move the "lpcopen_2_10_lpcxpresso_ea_devkit_4088" zip folder to somewhere other than your Downloads folder.

-## Setting Up LPCXpresso with LPCOpen
-1. Open LPCXpresso and select your workspace.
+6. Open LPCXpresso and select your workspace.
-2. Click File -> Import... -> General -> Existing Projects into Workspace -> Next -> Select archive file: -> Browse.
+7. Click File -> Import... -> General -> Existing Projects into Workspace -> Next -> Select archive file: -> Browse.
-3. Navigate to and select the "lpcopen_2_10_lpcxpresso_ea_devkit_4088" zip folder you downloaded.
+8. Navigate to and select the "lpcopen_2_10_lpcxpresso_ea_devkit_4088" zip folder you downloaded.
-4. Deselect any projects you don't want to import (you only need "lpc_board_ea_devkit_4088" and "lpc_chip_40xx" but the other projects contain helpful example code).
+9. Deselect any projects you don't want to import (you only need "lpc_board_ea_devkit_4088" and "lpc_chip_40xx" but the other projects contain helpful example code).
-5. Click Finish.
+10. Click Finish.

 ## Cloning the Git Repositiory
 1. First, navigate to the LPCXpresso workspace directory (on the Git Powershell for PC or Terminal for Mac) where the imported LPCOpen projects are contained.
 For me, it was /Users/myname/LPCXpresso/.